telerik/winforms-docs/virtualgrid/rows/resizing-rows-programmatically.md

 ---
-title: Resizing Rows
+title: Resizing Rows Programmatically
-page_title: Resizing Rows | UI for WinForms Documentation
+page_title: Resizing Rows Programmatically| UI for WinForms Documentation
-description: Resizinng Rows
+description: Resizinng Rows Programmatically
-slug: winforms/virtualgrid/rows/resizing-rows
+slug: winforms/virtualgrid/rows/resizing-rows-programmatically
 tags: virtualgrid, rows, resizing
 published: True
 position: 3
 ---

-# Resizing Rows
+# Resizing Rows Programmatically

 __RadVirtualGrid__ exposes an API allowing resizing of its rows.
 In order to utilize it we need to set the __AllowRowResize__ property to *true*.